MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files/file-sync/file-sync-troubleshoot-installation.md

 ## Agent installation

 <a id="agent-update-hangs"></a>**Agent update does not complete**

-When upgrading the Azure File Sync agent, you may experience one of the following symptoms if the agent update is hung:
+When upgrading the Azure File Sync agent, you may experience one of the following symptoms:

-- AfsUpdater.exe is hung at "installing updates"
+- *AfsUpdater.exe* is hung at "installing updates".
-- Agent installation is hung at "Stopping monitoring agent"
+- Agent installation is hung at "Stopping monitoring agent".

-This issue occurs if the Azure File Sync agent version currently installed is older than v16.2 and the Logman.exe process is failing to shutdown.
+This issue occur if the Azure File Sync agent version currently installed is older than v16.2 and the *Logman.exe* process fails to shut down.

 To resolve this issue, perform the following steps:

 1. Open **Task Manager**.
 2. Right-click on the **LogMan** process and select **End task**.
 Repeat this step until all LogMan processes are stopped and the agent update completes successfully.